petergeoghegan/pg_hexedit/README.md

 Convenience script assumptions:

-* The scripts assume that they're run as an OS user that has the operating system level permissions needed to open/read all PostgreSQL relation files, using the same absolute paths as PostgreSQL.
+* The scripts initially assume that they're run as an OS user that has the operating system level permissions needed to open/read all PostgreSQL relation files, using the same absolute paths as PostgreSQL.
 Be very careful if the Postgres data directory is containerized; a convenience script might open relation files from an unrelated installation if this assumption is not fully met.

 * Most convenience scripts rely on `CREATE EXTENSION IF NOT EXISTS pageinspect` running and making available various SQL-callable functions.
 These functions